taslabs-net/dasharr/README.md

 # Dasharr

-A unified media dashboard that consolidates your Plex, Jellyfin, Radarr, Sonarr, and other media services into one beautiful interface.
+A unified media and network dashboard that consolidates your Plex, Jellyfin, Radarr, Sonarr, UniFi Network, and other services into one beautiful interface.

 ![Dasharr Screenshot](screenshots/screenshot.png)